wallabag/android-app/README.md

 ## Features

 The android app lets you:
-- Connect to your self-hosted wallabag instance or connect to your [wallabag.it](https://wallabag.it) or [Framabag](https://framabag.org) account.
+- Connect to your self-hosted wallabag instance or connect to your [wallabag.it](https://wallabag.it) account.
 - Supports wallabag 2.0 and higher.
 - Completely ad-free.
 - Increase and decrease the size of the font and also switch between a serif or sans-serif font for a more comfortable reading experience.